The leafcutter bee is another useful friend to gardeners as it provides a valuable and efficient pollination service for plants.

 How Do They Differ From Honey Bees?

-On first sighting, they look alike, so how can you tell them apart?
 One give away lies in their methods for collecting pollen.
-Honey bees, like bumblebees, collect pollen in their pollen baskets or ‘corbicula’ on the hind legs, then transport it back to the hive or nest.
-Leafcutter bees do not have pollen baskets on their hind legs.
-Instead, they collect pollen on the underside of their abdomens, and when foraging, this is quite visible on the bee.
+Worker honey bees, like bumblebees, collect pollen in their pollen baskets or ‘corbicula’ on the hind legs, then transport it back to the hive or nest.

 How To Attract Them